zeon-studio-portal/barry-portfolio-nextjs/content/sections/panel-sessions.md

 ---
 enable: true
-title: MC OR PANEL PARTICIPANT
+title: MASTER OF CEREMONIES OR PANELIST
 subtitle: >-
   Barry believes we tell a better story together and can serve as a panelist or lead and facilitate them.